kgisl/pythonFDP/manual/lab10-matrixmul.py.md

 1. Fix the failing test case in the following cyberdojo session - http://j.mp/randomMatrixCD
 2. Use the functions to write a `randomize_matrix` function to generate a square matrix of size 5
+3. Is the matrix creation the most efficient?
+Are you able to create a size of 20000 by 20000 before CyberDojo times out?

 ## Related Material